-Perform a chart comparison in accordance with Sections 8.1.4 and D.1 of the HSSD.
+Perform a chart comparison in accordance with Section 4.5 of the FPM and Sections 8.1.4 and D.1 of the HSSD.
 Use only the latest editions of the largest scale NOS charts covering the project area.
 Resolve any discrepancies identified in the field and explain them in the Descriptive Report.
-The charts, listed below, were used in the preparation of these project instructions and accompanying project files, however, this list is for reference only and not exhaustive.
+The charts, listed below, were used in the preparation of these project instructions and accompanying project files.
 Some charts listed may have larger scale sections to which survey data must be compared.